academicinheaven/aih-pandoc/README.md

   - Support for `pip` is currently missing. (this is  not needed in this component of Academic in Heaven, but we aim at a unified approach.)
   - Add a release note to README.md (currently manual)
   - Create a release on Github (currently manual)
-9. Commit, add a tag, and push to Github.
+9. Commit, merge with main, add a tag, and push to Github.
 10. Currently manually: Attach the `latest` tag to the latest version
 ```bash
 docker login